-The world is becoming more African
+The World Is Becoming More African

 In fact, the majority of young migrants do not even leave the continent, moving instead to other countries in Africa.
 But the plight of those who gamble their lives to travel further — left to die in sinking boats by the Greek coast guard, gunned down by Saudi border police or even stumbling through Central American jungle to reach the United States — has become a potent emblem of generational desperation.

 A youthful continent is run by old men.
-The average African leader is 63 years old; the oldest, President Paul Biya of Cameroon, is 90.
+The average African leader is 63 years old; the oldest, President Paul Biya of Cameroon, is 90, a full 72 years older than the average Cameroonian.
 Under their grip, democracy has fallen to its lowest point in decades: Half of all Africans live in countries considered “not free” by Freedom House.

 Even so, foreign powers are scrambling to back them.